mickaelandrieu/beerawecka/doc/01-installation.md

 in the `public/index.php` file to hide errors to the user and to report the running errors only.

+## Namespace

+By default the namespace of the application is `App`.
+You can change this namespace by renaming all namespaces declarations in the app folder.

 ## Test your installation

 Simply call your website with your favourite browser.